Chixpy/CHXPas/SDL2/NOCT/CTTest/CT.md

   - Show/Draw methods in classes are moved to main OnDraw call.
   - No Garbage Collector, so reserved dynamic memory and objects are freed.

-Maybe some day a better "Pascalized" version of the programs and the classes will be done and ucSDL2Engine will evolve.
+Some day a better "Pascalized" version of the programs and the classes will be done and ucSDL2Engine will evolve.

 ## Done / Skipped